Pivotality, twisted centres and the anti-double of a Hopf monad: A monadic perspective on twisted centres

-Applying the above theorem to the identity functor $\Id \from \cat C \to \cat C$, we obtain a Hopf monadic description of the Drinfeld centre $\ZCat C$ of a rigid category $\cat C$.
+Applying the above proposition to the identity functor \(\Id \from \cat C \to \cat C\), we obtain a Hopf monadic description of the Drinfeld centre \(\ZCat C\) of a rigid category \(\cat C\).
 The terminology of our next definition is due to Shimizu, see \cite{Shimizu2017}.

-\begin{definition} Let $\Id \from \cat C \to \cat C$ be centralisable with centraliser $(Z, \chi)$.
-We call $\mathfrak D(\cat C) \defeq (Z, \mu^{(Z)}, \eta^{(Z)}, \Delta^{(Z)}, \varepsilon^{(Z)}) \from \cat C \to \cat C$ the \emph{central Hopf monad} of $\cat C$ and denote the category of its modules by $\cat C^{\mathfrak D}$. \end{definition}
+\begin{definition} Let \(\Id \from \cat C \to \cat C\) be centralisable with centraliser \((Z, \chi)\).
+We call \(\mathfrak D(\cat C) \defeq (Z, \mu^{(Z)}, \eta^{(Z)}, \Delta^{(Z)}, \varepsilon^{(Z)}) \from \cat C \to \cat C\) the \emph{central Hopf monad} of \(\cat C\) and denote the category of its modules by \(\cat C^{\mathfrak D}\). \end{definition}